-International Journal of Nursing Studies - Advances' (IJNS-A) editorial policy / style on abbreviations / initialisms / acronyms
+IJNS editorial policy / style on abbreviations / initialisms / acronyms.

-The International Journal of Nursing Studies- Advances has guidance for authors that discourages the use of abbreviations, initialisms or acronyms (hereafter referred to as abbreviations for brevity) in the body of your paper.
+The International Journal of Nursing Studies has long standing guidance for authors that discourages the use of abbreviations, initialisms or acronyms (hereafter referred to as abbreviations for brevity) in the body of your paper.
 We do not allow the use of any abbreviations that are not widely recognised.